Purchases made through links earn us a small commission, at no extra cost to you.

 - There is no public transportation system but there are plenty of taxis.

-Money: Easter Island uses a dual currency of Chilean Pesos and US Dollars.
+Money: Easter Island uses Chilean Pesos but many businesses will accept US Dollars (at a less favourable rate than you’d pay in pesos).
 There are two ATM machines on Easter Island that dispense Chilean Pesos.
 We used Banco Estado and had no issues using our Canadian bankcard.
+Credit cards are accepted in places, but not everywhere so you will still need to carry sufficient cash.
+It’s best to exchange your money to pesos in Santiago before coming to Easter Island.

-Rapa Nui National Park Fees: Over 40% of the island has been designated Rapa Nui National Park and all visitors must pay a fee to enter.
-The park pass costs $60 US/ $30,000 CLP and allows you to visit all 25 official tourist sites in Rapa Nui National Park.
+Rapa Nui National Park Pass and Fees: Over 40% of the island has been designated Rapa Nui National Park and all visitors must pay a fee to enter.
+The park pass costs $80 US or $54,000 pesos for foreigners and allows you to visit all 25 official tourist sites in Rapa Nui National Park.
+Confirm current rates here.

-- You will be asked to show your pass at many of the sites and can only visit Orongo and Rano Raraku one time, so choose your day wisely.
+- The Rapa Nui National Park pass is valid for 10 days.
+You will be asked to show your pass at many of the sites and can only visit Orongo and Rano Raraku one time, so choose your day wisely.

 Language: The official language is Spanish (because Chile owns the island) but Rapa Nui is also spoken.
 English is not widely spoken.
 The language barrier was a big challenge and we relied heavily on our Google Translate app.